aryamanpandya99/alphazero_nano/README.md

 ├── models.py             # Convolutional neural network for board state evaluation └── README.md             # Documentation of the project

-Please note that the project is structured to separate components logically, with the core functionality encapsulated in `agent.py`, `Game.py`, `mcts.py`, and `models.py`.
-The games Othello and TicTacToe from the alpha_zero_general repository are included under their respective directories, and tests are placed within the `tests` directory.
 ```

 ## Acknowledgments